 4. Re-outline your drawings

 with black paint or sharpie to help your designs pop!

 spray your shoes with Easy Peasy spray wax to seal.

 6. Allow 30 days to cure before washing.

 See you next week!

-Please share my painted canvas shoes pins and follow me on Pinterest!
+Please please please share my painted canvas shoes and follow me on Pinterest!